Applying to university can mean learning some new terminology. Here are some common terms and ways to tailor your degree

 A major is the subject that's the main focus of your degree.

 Most of your courses will be in your major and you'll graduate with a degree in that major, e.g., Bachelor of Science in Public Health, Bachelor of Arts in History, Bachelor of Environmental Studies in Geomatics.
 Major and program are often used interchangeably.
-View Waterloo's majors.
+View Waterloo's majors/programs.

 What is a minor?

 A minor is a secondary subject that complements your major.

-Minors require 8-10 courses and provide breadth to your degree.
-They can be within your faculty or from a different faculty.
-There are minors available at Waterloo, allowing you to easily combine two or more subjects.
+Minors require 8-10 courses and can be related or unrelated to your major.
+There are many minors available at Waterloo, allowing you to easily combine two or more subjects.